Web Video Cast: Cast Web Video to Your TV

 Website casting with a direct-stream app gives you the quality of an HDMI cable with the convenience of wireless.
 Screen mirroring is the fallback option when nothing else works.
 HDMI is reliable but requires physical cables and adapters.

-What Websites Can You Cast?
+What Websites Can You Web Cast?

 Streaming Sites